Create a Website Account - Manage notification subscriptions, save form progress and more.

 Once you have provided your completed application along with the appropriate payment, it can take up to ten (10) working days for departmental approval.
 If the business operates in a structure located within the Chowchilla city limits a fire inspection is required.
 That can take up to an additional ten (10) working days to process, complete and release the business license.

 The following items may be required when applying:

 In accordance with the City Municipal Code Chapter 5, most business license fees are based on your yearly gross sales.
-The business license fees are listed in the Master Fee Schedule that is available on the City website.
+The business license fees are listed in the Master Fee Schedule that is available on the City website, on the Finance web page.
 A print version can be viewed at the Finance Department in City Hall.
 Business licenses are due and payable annually.